espressif/esp-jumpstart/docs/en/rst/gettingstarted.rst

 -  FreeRTOS is the operating system powering both the cores.
-FreeRTOS (https://www.freertos.org) is a tiny kernel that provides mechanisms for task creation, inter-task communication (sempahores, message queues, mutexes), interrupts and timers.
+FreeRTOS (https://www.freertos.org) is a tiny kernel that provides mechanisms for task creation, inter-task communication (semaphores, message queues, mutexes), interrupts and timers.
 In our example above, we use the vTaskDelay function for putting the thread to sleep for 5 seconds.
 Details of the FreeRTOS APIs are available at: